Why You Should Support Digital Ad Production for 31st St.’s NC Candidates

 The 31st St. NC digital ad strategy fits hand in glove with our direct campaign support of a slate of “sweet spot” House and Senate candidates.
 Due to overlap of three candidates in the slate with areas of NC in which You Can Vote has been active, it also works in concert with our support of voter registration.
 We aim to have our initiatives in NC work in concert, with the total greater than the sum of the parts.

-In a first phase of a digital ad initiative, 31st St. proposes to raise funds adequate to produce the following:
+In a first phase of a digital ad initiative, 31st St. has nearly raised funds for Bachman's Our States Matter PAC to produce the following:

-Ten 6-second “name recognition” ads, one for each candidate in the 31st St. NC slate.
+A 6-second “name recognition” ad for each candidate in the 31st St. NC slate.

-Ten 30-second “bio” ads, one for each candidate in the slate.
+A 1-2 minute “bio” ad for each candidate in the slate.

-One 30-second ad featuring the entire slate that highlights the implications of Democratic victories at the state and federal levels.
+One one-minuted ad highlighting the implications of Democratic victories at the state and federal levels.